Mormons and Muslims building bridges of understanding

 The Neal A. Maxwell Institute for Religions Scholarship seeks to build bridges of understanding among people of all faiths.
-That is part of our declared mission.
 One of the most important ways we have been fulfilling that mandate since the Institute’s founding is through the Middle Eastern Texts Initiative (METI).
 I have had the honor of being a part of this project since its very first publications nearly twenty years ago and now I serve as its director.

 And yet something was different about today.